dask/dask-tutorial-infrastructure/README.md

 Deployment for Dask tutorial at PyCon 2018.

+This repository is now archived, but the configuration may still be helpful in setting up your own cluster.

 ## Usage

 Ask for the following secret tokens, and set them as environment variables